lingex/G610Rebuild/README.md

-# flash into official state(will also remove bootloader):
+# Flash into official state(will also remove bootloader):

   STM32 ST-LINK Utility : Official_bootloader_and_app.bin  (offset: 0x8000000)